-Nearly 1,000 middle school and high school students from Bladen, Brunswick, Columbus, New Hanover and Pender counties will compete in the annual Wilmington Regional Science Olympiad 8:30 a.m. to 4 p.m. on Saturday, March 2, at the University of North Carolina Wilmington.
-Fifty three middle and high school teams will compete in forty-six activities that will test their skills and knowledge of chemistry, physics, engineering, technology and more.
+Nearly 1,000 middle school and high school students from Bladen, Brunswick, Columbus, New Hanover and Pender counties have competed in the annual Wilmington Regional Science Olympiad at the University of North Carolina Wilmington.
+Teams compete in forty-six activities that test their skills and knowledge of chemistry, physics, engineering, technology and more.

 The fun activities range from launching bottle rockets and building gliders to examining a “crime scene” to identifying rocks and minerals.
-The Olympiad will be hosted by the UNC Wilmington Center for Education in Science, Technology, Engineering and Mathematics (CESTEM).
+The Olympiad is hosted by the UNC Wilmington CESTEM.

 NCSO activities are funded in part by the Time Warner Cable’s Connect-a-Million-Minds initiative.
 The Wilmington Regional event is facilitated with the help of volunteers from Time Warner Cable, General Electric, Corning, New Hanover County Schools, the UNCW Watson College of Education the College of Arts and Sciences, the College of Health and Human Services and the Center for Education in Science, Technology, Engineering and Mathematics.